zainabmelh/guide-articles/articles/Miscellaneous/how-to-get-help-on-gitter/index.md

 ---
-title: "How to Get Help on Gitter"
+title: How To Get Help On Gitter
-parent: "how-to"
 ---
 Sorry that you are stuck.
 Luckily there are many campers who hang out on Gitter and can help you resolve most issues!
 Follow these simple steps to get help fast:

 1. Go to the [Help Room](https://gitter.im/FreeCodeCamp/Help)